hstroetgen/sc_somanet-base/module_flash_service/doc/index.rst

 |
 |

-.. important:: The usage of this module can erase all content of flash and render your SoC unusable.
+.. important:: The usage of this module can erase all contents from flash and render your SoC unusable.